stochastical/abstractnonsense/content/micro-blog/2026-03-23-migrating-email-hosting-from-cloudflare-to-icloud-mail.md

 I've now migrated to Apple Mail's [Custom Email Domain](https://support.apple.com/en-au/102540) support, which is bi-directional.
 This fits in nicely alongside iCloud [Hide My Email](https://support.apple.com/en-au/guide/icloud/mm9d9012c9e8/icloud) that I've been using to create ephemeral email addresses to sign up to services and obfuscate my real iCloud address.
 You do require a paid iCloud+ subscription for both these services, however.

 Both Cloudflare Email Forwarding and iCloud+ Custom Email Domains support subaddressing too, which is neat.
+Wrt spam, Cloudflare also offers [Email Address Obfuscation](https://developers.cloudflare.com/waf/tools/scrape-shield/email-address-obfuscation/) to automagically hide emails from bots.
+I find that I still receive some crypto-spam emails, but nothing egregious (and I suspect those mostly stem from it being on my GitHub profile page).

 I also considered [Proton Mail](https://proton.me/support/custom-domain)'s (paid) custom domain support, but opted for Apple Mail since that's my default client and I already subscribe to iCloud+.
 In any case, this is just a small quality-fof-life improvement!